inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 3.2 Inserting records into the Holding Pen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A special mode of BibUpload that is thigthly connected with BibEdit
+A special mode of BibUpload that is tigthly connected with BibEdit
 is the *Holding Pen* mode.

 When you insert a record using the holding pen mode such as in the